xAbhidhar/Keras-Tensorflow-Satellite-Images-classification/README.md

 Test set size is 10% of the input data.
 The test set consists 1,000 images.

 #### Model Selection
+Implented the sequential model of keras.
 The model selected is the Neural Network with fully connected layers.

 #### Implementation